Notch Cabin

 Recreation

 In addition to big game hunting, visitors can enjoy hiking, backpacking and horseback riding in the area.
 While no Forest Service trails are within the immediate vicinity of the cabin, the Snowcrest Trail is within a mile.
 It covers the entire range, providing panoramic views of the area.
 The 40-mile trail can serve as a hearty horseback riding adventure, a lengthy backpacking trip, or make for several day trips.
 The nearby seasonal mountain streams offer access to fishing.
-Anglers can enjoy a possible catch of brook trout, among other species.
-The wildlife management area is also good for hunting, but offers a perfect opportunity for visitors to catch a glimpse of wildlife in their natural habitat.
-Due to the high elevation and short growing season, recreational livestock is allowed only if supplemental feed (certified weed-free) is brought in.
+Anglers can enjoy a possible catch of cutthroat trout, among other species.
+Rock Creel Lake, with fishing opportunities, is only a few miles away.
+The wildlife management area is good for hunting but also offers a perfect opportunity for visitors to catch a glimpse of wildlife in their natural habitat.
+Due to the high elevation and short growing season, supplemental feed (certified weed-free) should be brought in for recreational livestock .
 No pasture or corral is available.
 The final two miles of the access road to the cabin are not suitable for horse trailers.

 Important Notices